 The School site is shown on the 1935 map below.

 In 1933, Park House became an Approved School, one of the new institutions introduced by the 1933 Children and Young Persons Act to replace the existing system of Reformatories and Industrial Schools.
 Park House School, as it was now known, accommodated up to 40 Senior Boys aged between their 14th and 17th birthdays at their time of admission.
 The industrial training at the School included cabinet-making and tailoring.

 In 1973, Park House became Special School.
-The buildings no longer survive and Rosedale College now occupies the site.
+The Peper Harow premises have now been converted to residential use.
+The Hayes End buildings no longer survive and Rosedale School now occupies the site.

 - No records noted at present for this establishment — any information welcome.

 - The National Archives, Kew, Richmond, Surrey, TW9 4DU.